Become a Supreme Basketball Player - with Mental Training

 Basketball Players Who Perform Better Under Pressure are Mentally Tough.
 This Makes an Enormous Difference On Court.

-Advanced basketball allows little time for conscious thought, during the heat of a game - so many thoughts and actions are performed via auto-pilot, muscle-memory and experience.
+Working at the mental level with players showed me that advanced basketball allows little time for conscious thought, during the heat of a game - as so many thoughts and actions are performed via auto-pilot, muscle-memory and experience.

 Great players know the their talent and on-court magic comes instinctively - from deep inside - because the subconscious controls everything they do on court.